Lee Krasner, Much More than a Muse

 Joining the Men’s World of Abstract Expressionists

-Having worked at the Federal Art Project and being well educated in art, Krasner was a respected figure in the New York art world.
+Having worked at the Federal Art Project and being well-educated in art, Krasner became a respected figure in the New York art world.
 By the late 1930s, she was already friendly with Willem de Kooning and Arshile Gorky.
 Following her dream, Krasner joined the American Abstract Artists in 1940, which gave her more opportunities to exhibit her work.
-It also gave her the chance to meet her fellow abstract expressionists, like Mark Rothko and of course Jackson Pollock.
+It also gave her the chance to meet her fellow Abstract Expressionists, like Mark Rothko and of course Jackson Pollock.

 Krasner was somebody who knew what she wanted, but that alone wasn’t enough, she had to prove herself more than her male fellow artists did.
 Still, it may be that having to deal with the prejudices of being a woman at that time, was what made her all the stronger.
 During interviews with her from the 1970s, we see a confident artist who didn’t compromise her art and who got to do what she wanted.
 Girl power!